 Speaking your truth is an incredibly old concept.
 We can trace it back to ancient Greece around 500 BC.
 There’s a word: parrhesia.
 It has a few different translations, but at its core, it means “to speak boldly.”

 In Ancient Athens, parrhesia was a fundamental component of democracy.
 If you could not speak out in a public forum, then democracy was denied.
 All must be able to speak what they see as the truth.

-There were many times throughout history when that freedom to speak freely was denied.
+There were many times throughout history when the freedom to speak freely was denied.
 But it didn’t have to be that way.
-Those who spoke out against dictators and were called “political dissidents” were either sent for re-education, executed, or disappeared never to be heard from again.
+Those who spoke out against dictators and were called “political dissidents” were either sent for re-education, executed or disappeared never to be heard from again.
 And they could have been saved if the people had said “no” to control before it was too late.
 For now, we can choose to remain silent; eventually, it will be enforced.